danicobryan/cmsi386-prgramming-languages/homework3/written-exercises.md

 ```cpp
 double (*f(double (*)(double, double[]), double)) (double, ...);
 ```
+- f is a pointer to a function that takes in 2 arguments: 1) another function that takes a double as the first argument and an array of doubles as the second argument.
+2) a double.
+The function call takes a double as the first argument, and an unlimited amount of arguments after that.

 4. Suppose we have this code.
 Does the representation of a Derived object contain one b field or two?
 If two, are both accessible, or only one?
 Under what circumstances?
 Tell the story of how things are.
 ```cpp